-If your child has a sore throat, cold or the flu, a virus is the cause.
+If your child has a sore throat, cold or the flu, a virus is often the cause.
 This is a germ that spreads easily.
 The virus must run its course.
-For a cold, this is seven to 14 days.
+For a cold, this is usually 7 to 14 days.

-If your child breathes in or comes in contact with germs (bacteria and viruses), she may get an infection.
+If your child breathes in or comes in contact with germs (bacteria and viruses), he may get an infection.

-If your child is old enough, teach her how to wash her hands.
+If your child is old enough, teach him how to wash his hands.
 Proper handwashing is the best way to avoid infections.

-The best way to protect your child from a viral infection is to wash her hands and your hands well after sneezing or coughing and before eating.
+The best way to protect your child from a viral infection is to wash his hands and your hands well after sneezing or coughing and before eating.

 Be sure to cover your mouth when you sneeze or cough.
 Tell others who have contact with your child to practice these precautions.